 Addiction psychiatrists may also be known by the following names: addictionologist, addiction doctor, and substance abuse doctor.

-There are 126 specialists practicing Addiction Psychiatry in Texas with an overall average rating of 3.6 stars.
-There are 27 hospitals in Texas with affiliated Addiction Psychiatry specialists, including Saint Joseph Medical Center, Texas Health Arlington Memorial Hospital and Baylor Scott & White Medical Center - Irving.
+There are 129 specialists practicing Addiction Psychiatry in Texas with an overall average rating of 3.7 stars.
+There are 28 hospitals in Texas with affiliated Addiction Psychiatry specialists, including HCA Houston Healthcare West, Saint Joseph Medical Center and Texas Health Arlington Memorial Hospital.